Type · motivation

 Behavioral / Leadership

-Tell me about a time you identified a process inefficiency within your team or company and took the initiative to improve it.
-What was the problem, what did you do, and what was the result? - 9
+Tell me about a time you took ownership of a marketing project or initiative that was struggling or at risk of failure.
+What was the situation, what did you do, and what was the outcome? - 9

 No credit card.
 Every question with its framework, the grading signals interviewers score against, and a worked answer for each.